jeanslack/Videomass/Pages/Toolbar/Duration.md

 ----------------

 ### _IMPORTANT NOTES:_
-On Videomass2 the Duration tool, when set, generates a parameter that is reflected globally throughout the program and in all those processes that use it, ie in all conversion processes with _Presets Manager_, _Video Conversions_, _Audio Conversions_ interfaces and _playback_ function.
+The Duration tool, when set, generates a parameter that is extended globally, ie in all conversion processes with the _Presets Manager_, _Video Conversions_, _Audio Conversions_ and _playback_ interfaces.
-Keeping this principle in mind you can enable or disable this tool as needed.
+Keeping this principle in mind, it is possible to enable or disable this instrument as needed.

 ----------------